 When you begin to view the big picture in this manner and stop focusing on just fixing the symptoms, fitness will come naturally.
 Once the body begins to receive the simple care that it so needs to function at its highest potential, everything will fall into place.

 Magically, one by one, your symptoms of sickness, including excess fat, will begin to disappear and you will experience total wellness.
 But this won’t be temporary this time, because you’ve finally focused your attention on the entire problem.
 It’s hard to go back to abusing your body once you’ve experienced freedom from sickness, and have mentally made the connection between how you FEEL and how you treat your body.

 When you exercise, you’ll give your muscles stimulation, your organs oxygen and blood, and your entire body will receive feel-good endorphins to relieve stress, anxiety, and depression.
 When you eat nutrient-dense foods, your body gets everything it needs to build new and healthy cells, to keep all systems functioning properly, to fight cancer and other illness, to keep insulin levels under control, and to have energy for daily life.
 Self-care means feeling GOOD.

 The Road to Fitness and Leaving Sickness Behind

 The next step is to try adding some nutrition to your daily diet.
 Don’t take anything out of your diet at first, just simply add the good stuff in.
-Drink water with every meal, add a veggie, have fruit with your snack.
+Drink water with every meal, add a veggie, or have fruit with your snack.
 You will be surprised at how your cravings and even your symptoms will begin to change once you feed your body the nutrition it wants.
-Once you’re comfortable with those higher-quality foods, then you can begin to remove some of your unhealthier habits, one at a time.
-This is your entire life we’re talking about here, so slow changes are the best because they will stick.

 Take care of your mental health that may be causing body abuse issues by journaling, seeing a therapist, or speaking with a friend.